What to Expect at Holy Wisdom Orthodox Church

 Christ’s saving work, and asking the Holy Spirit to transform the

 Holy Gifts of bread and wine into Christ’s Body and Blood.
-It
+This

 concludes with the Lord’s Prayer.